mm80843/T3.5/docs/Benef/PBN__Benef_446.md

 # __Enhanced tracking and prediction of COVID-19 cases__

-## Name of the Benefit

-AI technologies can analyze large amounts of data to track and predict the spread of COVID-19, providing valuable information for decision-making and resource allocation.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in AI technologies can improve the effectiveness of public health responses, leading to better control of the pandemic and reduced economic losses.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_482.md)